Achilles Tendinopathy Embolization

 How do I know if I need this procedure?

-You may be a candidate if you’ve had Achilles tendon pain for 6 months or more that hasn’t responded to treatments like rest, physical therapy, orthotics, or injections.
-We confirm the diagnosis using imaging such as ultrasound or MRI to look for tendon damage and abnormal blood vessel growth.
+You may be a candidate if you’ve had Achilles tendon pain for 3 months or more that hasn’t responded to treatments like rest, physical therapy, orthotics, or injections.

 What does the procedure feel like?
 Will it hurt?

-The procedure is performed using local anesthesia—you’ll be awake, but the area is numbed so you won’t feel pain.
+The procedure is performed using local anesthesia and a mild sedative—you’ll be awake, but the area is numbed so you won’t feel pain.
 Most patients report minimal discomfort during and after the procedure.
-Mild soreness or bruising may occur, but serious pain is rare.
+Mild soreness or bruising may occur, but serious pain is extremely rare.

 How long does it take, and can I go home the same day?

 Yes!
 The procedure takes about 45–60 minutes, and it’s done in our outpatient center.
-You’ll go home the same day and can typically resume light activities within a day or two.
+You’ll go home the same day and can typically resume light activities the next day.

 How soon will I notice results?

-Many patients begin noticing improvement within 2 to 6 weeks, with continued progress over the following months.
-Pain relief is gradual as the tendon heals and inflammation subsides.
+Many patients begin noticing improvement within 2 weeks, with continued improvement over the following months.
+Pain relief is gradual as inflammation subsides.
+Pain relief can be for years after a single procedure.

 Are there risks or side effects?

-The procedure is very safe, but like any medical treatment, there are small risks.
+The procedure is extremely safe, but like any medical treatment, there are small risks.
 Possible side effects include minor swelling, bruising, or temporary numbness.
-Rarely, non-target embolization can occur, but we use precise imaging and techniques to minimize this risk.

 What makes this better than surgery or injections?

 Unlike surgery, this treatment has no large incisions, no general anesthesia, and little downtime.
-It also avoids the risks of repeated cortisone injections, which can weaken the tendon.
+It also avoids the risks of repeated cortisone injections, which can weaken the tendon and cause the tendon to rupture.
 Embolization targets the actual source of chronic tendon pain—making it a smart and effective option for long-term relief.

 Please contact our office to schedule a consultation to see if Achilles Tendinopathy Embolization is right for you.